- Optimizely Classic

 - Purchases: this tracks the number of purchases visitors make.
 Optimizely calculates statistical significance for purchases.

-Enhanced revenue reports (which include revenue distribution, revenue per paying visitor, and statistical calculations for revenue per visitor and purchases) are available for all Optimizely plan types for web and mobile app testing.
+Enhanced revenue reports (which include revenue distribution, revenue per paying visitor, and statistical calculations for revenue per visitor and purchases) are available for all Optimizely packages for web and mobile app testing.
 It's important to note that this view is only available in experiments that started on January 25, 2016 or later.

 If you’re not already tracking revenue, enable revenue tracking in Optimizely to build these reports.